greypos/GreyPOS/README.md

+# GreyPOS
+## We have forked and rebranded wallacepos code -> GreyPOS to fit our appplication need.

 ### Note: WallacePOS is not longer actively maintained.
 If you would like to become a maintainer of this project please let me know.

 # WallacePOS